Anatomy of the Zog Schema

 schema.Catch(value)

 sets a catch value.
 If this is set it will "catch" any errors or ZogIssues with the catch value.
 Meaning it will set the destination value to the catch value and exit.
-When this is triggered, no matter what error triggers it code will automatically jump to the PostTransforms.
+When this is triggered, no matter what error triggers it code will automatically exit.
 For more information checkout the parsing execution structure.

 Tests